 - When pork roast is cool enough to handle, use a fork or your fingers to pull it apart until the entire roast is shredded.
-If you make pulled pork often, you might want to buy shredder claws.
-(Buy Meat Shredding Claws from Amazon)
+If you make pulled pork often, you might want to buy meat shredding claws.

-- Return the pulled pork to the crock pot.
-Add the chopped onion and barbecue sauce and cover.
-Heat on high for 1 to 2 hours or until the onions are tender.
+- Return the pulled pork to the slow cooker.
+Add the finely chopped onion, barbecue sauce, and optional red pepper flakes, and optional liquid smoke, and cover.
+Heat on high for 1 to 2 hours, or until the onions are tender.

-- Serve on large, crusty buns with your favorite barbecue sauce.
-Garnish with dill pickles, thinly sliced raw onion and pickled pepperoncini (Italian banana peppers).
+- Serve the pulled pork on large, crusty buns with your favorite barbecue sauce.
+Garnish with dill pickles, thinly sliced raw onion, and pickled pepperoncini (Italian banana peppers).
 Serve with crisp, homemade slaw, either piled on the pork sandwiches or on the side.

-In a hurry?
-Cook the pork roast on high for 4 to 6 hours.
+- If you are in a hurry, you can cook the pork roast on high for 4 to 6 hours.

 |Nutritional Guidelines (per serving)|